Imagine, if you will, working in a software company.

 There’s usually no way for someone outside of the dev team to know.
 If you’re in the support team, for example, it means constantly hounding the dev team to find out the actual status of a bug, because the bug tracker is often of no help.

 The fundamental problem is that for most teams, the bug tracker is actually used by a lot of people for a lot of things, yet the concept of “done” is usually owned by the dev team.
 A fix may have to go through several sets of hands before it eventually makes it to production.
 As a result, bug trackers that only support one type of “done” make managing that process a little bit of a nightmare.

-Fortunately, there’s a few ways to handle this.
+Fortunately, there are a few ways to handle this.

 Finally, if your bug tracker doesn’t support custom workflow or states, and can’t handle checklists, you may be able to get away with the use of tags or labels (assuming it even handles those!).
 Before closing a task, a developer can tag the bug with a short descriptor to explain what state the bug is in.
 Subsequent developers can update the tag to describe what stage the bug fix is up to before eventually closing the bug once it hits production.

-Like all things, you don’t want to over do the process.
+Like all things, you don’t want to overdo the process.
 Too much process means no one will use it (unless you force them, but that’s never a great solution).
-A good process assists developers getting shit done but doesn’t get in their way.
-Just remember, it’s also not all about the developer, there are other people in your team and your bug tracker should be source of knowledge for everyone, not just the devs.
+A good process assists developers in getting shit done but doesn’t get in their way.
+Just remember, it’s also not all about the developer, there are other people in your team and your bug tracker should be a source of knowledge for everyone, not just the devs.